What is the Ross Mathematics Program?

 How many students are admitted to the Program?

-We plan to admit about 70 first-year students at Ross/USA, supported by 10 to 20 junior counselors, and about 18 counselors.
+We expect about 60 first-year students at each site, supported by 15 junior counselors and 15 counselors.

 What is the ratio of boys to girls?